kisslune/POCR/README.md

 - Merge our work to the upstream [SVF](https://github.com/SVF-tools/SVF).

-- Implement the *POCR* algorithm on more clients.
+- Implement the *POCR* algorithm for more clients.